ofiwg/ofi-guide/OFIGuide.md

 Memory footprint concerns are most notable among high-performance computing (HPC) applications that communicate with thousands of peers.
 Excessive memory consumption impacts application scalability, limiting the number of peers that can operate in parallel to solve problems.
 There is often a trade-off between minimizing the memory footprint needed for network communication, application performance, and ease of use of the network interface.

 As we discussed with the socket API semantics, part of the ease of using sockets comes from the network layering copying the user's buffer into an internal buffer belonging to the network stack.
 The amount of internal buffering that's made available to the application directly correlates with the bandwidth that an application can achieve.
-In general, larger the internal buffering increases network performance, with a cost of increasing the memory footprint consumed by the application.
+In general, larger internal buffering increases network performance, with a cost of increasing the memory footprint consumed by the application.
 This memory footprint exists independent of the amount of memory allocated directly by the application.
 Eliminating network buffering not only helps with performance, but also scalability, by reducing the memory footprint needed to support the application.

 While network memory buffering increases as an application scales, it can often be configured to a fixed size.
 The amount of buffering needed is dependent on the number of active communication streams being used at any one time.
 That number is often significantly lower than the total number of peers that an application may need to communicate with.
 The amount of memory required to _address_ the peers, however, usually has a linear relationship with the total number of peers.